 Unique in location and character, Tonquin Beach is tucked away just past Tofino's town core.
 Access to this sandy Tofino beach is on a winding boardwalk, descending through old-growth forest to a partially-sheltered cove.
+The McDiarmid family owned the first house on Tonquin Beach after Dr. McDiarmid moved to Tofino in the mid 50's.
 This is where you can have a view of Wickaninnish Island, great sunsets, the comings and goings of boats, as well as the free spirited living for which Tofino is still known.
 Tonquin Beach is named after the ship that perished in this channel in 1811 - read more about the wreck of the Tonquin.

 Long Beach, Tofino

 Suitably-named Long Beach is the longest sandy beach on the west coast of Vancouver Island, and is located in the Pacific Rim National Park Reserve, where a park pass is easily purchased in its parking lots or visitor centres.
 It's a sight to behold, with a 10 kilometre / 6 mile expanse of soft and hard-packed sand, sun-bleached driftwood, and flotsam and jetsam carried in by the surf.
 Surfers will ride its waves, while shorebirds and the occasional whale can be viewed from this delightfully and romantically solitary beach.